Aug 24, 2022

 jump toRECIPE

-This is my absolute favorite pizza recipe to make.
-My husband Aaron and I make it every time we fire up our Ooni pizza oven.
+This burrata pizza finished with a drizzle of herb oil is my absolute favorite pizza recipe to make.
+My husband Aaron and I make it every time we fire up our Ooni pizza oven (I give instructions for in the oven or a pizza oven).
 I like it because it has such simple flavors, like a margarita pizza elevated to the next level.
 It doesn’t need as much prep as recipes with more complex ingredients.

-This recipe is inspired by the tomato pies of New Haven, Connecticut and by Jon & Vinny’s “LA Woman” pizza.
+This burrata pizza recipe is inspired by the tomato pies of New Haven, Connecticut, the burrata pizza at L’industrie and and by Jon & Vinny’s “LA Woman” pizza.
 I start with a simple base of my 5 minute tomato sauce topped with freshly grated Parmesan cheese and basil.
 Once it’s cooked I finish the pizza with plenty of additional Parmesan, a homemade herb oil and the piece de resistance: creamy burrata broken up into pieces.
-The cold cheese contrasts with the hot pizza.
+The cold cheese contrasts so well with the hot pizza.
+Once you’ve tried this, the next recipe you need to make is this elote pizza or St. Louis-style pizza (thin cracker crust).

 Key Ingredients in This Recipe

-• Pizza dough – Either make your own pizza dough using my simple recipe here, or use store bought dough.
+• Pizza dough – Either make your own quick and easy pizza dough, or use store bought dough.
 Find pre-made dough in the refrigerated section of Trader Joe’s and Whole Foods.
 I also recommend checking if your local pizza spot sells their dough – a great way to support local restaurants!
 If using chilled pizza dough let it sit for about 30 minutes to an hour at room temperature prior to rolling it out.

 • Parmesan – I recommend freshly grating the cheese onto this pizza using a microplane or cheese grater rather than buying pre-grated cheese.
 I find it is typically a higher quality when you buy a block and it melts better into the pizza.
 I add Parmesan both on top of the pizza sauce before and after it’s cooked.